cabalism/updo/README.md

 Text` is not possible but there is great interop with Haskell so this can be done over there as we do with scripts.

+## Acknowledgements

+I already knew Dhall well from maintaining hpack-dhall.
+Thanks Simon Hengel for suggesting I take over its maintenance.

+FP Complete is the corporate sponsor of this tooling.
+Thanks to my collegues;
+Daniel Herrera Rendón for first seeing this could work, Neil Mayhew for makefile tips and tricks, Abel Sen for careful reviews and thoughtful suggestions and Eduardo Lemos Rocha for advocacy and enthusiasm.

+Please contact me for any questions, problems, suggestions or the like.
+Maintenance of Updo will be coming from me and not FP Complete.

+Updo grew to fill a need after every other way I could find to maintain projects was unsatisfactory for the specific problem I had, herding hundreds of packages and their dependencies into buildable projects over two compiler versions for both cabal and stack.
+The more I use it, the more I love it as a fast, simple and appropriate solution for maintaining Haskell projects.

+Thanks FP Complete.

 [^format-lsp]: Formatting is also available with the [Dhall LSP Server][LSP].

 [dhall-text-templating]: https://www.haskellforall.com/2017/06/dhall-is-now-template-engine.html